Ketamine is a powerful medication that can induce anesthetic or loss of consciousness.

 If addiction sets in, depression can swiftly follow.

-Beyond this, ketamine has the capacity to trigger severe mental disorders when used to excess over a prolonged period.
+Beyond this, it has the capacity to trigger severe mental disorders when used to excess over a prolonged period.

 So far, so bad.
 How about the risks of overdose, though?
 Can ketamine be lethal?